 Which are the healthiest takeaway foods?

-Whether eating out or ordering in, a night off from the kitchen doesn’t have to undo your healthy eating goals if you choose wisely.
+Whether eating out or ordering in, a night off from the kitchen doesn’t have to undo your healthy eating goals – but you’ll need to choose wisely.

-And with the right know-how, it is easy to enjoy restaurant and takeaway foods without the guilt, says Baker Heart and Diabetes Institute dietitian Cindy Shea.
+And with the right know-how, it is easy to enjoy restaurant and takeaway foods without the guilt, says Margaret Hays, of Dietitians Australia.

 Watch portion sizes